Particular/docs.particular.net/samples/web/sql-http-passthrough/sample.md

 #### HTML form

-The HTML captures that data that will be submitted to the Passthrough controller.
+The HTML captures that data that will be submitted to the `PassthroughController`.

 snippet: form